Danil-phy-cmp-120/all-d_heusler-evolutionary-optimizer/README.md

 ## 🧠 Overview

-The goal is to accelerate DFT-based optimization by using trained surrogate models and efficient sampling strategies.
+The goal is to accelerate DFT-based optimization by using trained surrogate Random Forest models and efficient sampling strategies.
 The project includes:
 - Sampling scripts for generating DFT input data
 - Active learning loops for structure-property optimization
 - Trained machine learning models for property prediction